PACE-challenge/pacechallenge.org/_posts/2025-06-14-PACE-2025-Beginn-Evaluation.md

 title: "PACE 2025: Begin of the Evaluation Phase"
 ---

 Dear all, the evaluation phase has just started.
 Find a list of all participating solvers [here](/2025/submissions).
+Please contact us if you spot errors.